widdowquinn/pyani/CONTRIBUTING.md

 7. Continue the discussion in the [`Pull requests` section](https://github.com/widdowquinn/pyani/pulls) of this repository on GitHub.

 **All tests must pass before a pull request will be merged at `GitHub`.**

+Please keep each pull request as *atomic* as possible - fixing or adding a single conceptually-complete issue/functionality.
+If you would like to add several features or fix several issues, please use a separate pull request for each one, where possible.

 ### Naming your branch